-Cousineau is a fellow of the Joseph Campbell Foundation and former board member of Sacred Sites International Foundation.
+Cousineau is a former fellow of the Joseph Campbell Foundation and former board member of Sacred Sites International Foundation.
 He is a visiting faculty member of the Sophia Center at Holy Names University and is on the faculty of the annual Book Passage Travel Writers and Photographers Conference.